AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-best-practices.md

 This will create a new directory called `jquery` in your repository, containing a clone of the `jquery` repository.

 To update the submodule to the latest version, use the git submodule update command. `git submodule update --remote`

+This will update the `jquery` submodule to the latest version available on the remote repository.